 At BESTSELLER, we do not accept that animals under any circumstances are harmed for the manufacturing of our products.
 We do not use animal fur nor do we agree with testing cosmetics on animals.
 Naturally, we also require our suppliers to not be involved in any such practices.

 Read BESTSELLER’s full Animal Welfare Policy.

-Central goals to reach by 2025, if not sooner.
-Read more about BESTSELLER's ambitious Fashion FWD strategy
+To accelerate our transition towards a more sustainable reality, ambitious goals have been set to reach by 25 - if not sooner.
+Read more about BESTSELLER’s Fashion FWD strategy.

 GARMENT CARE GUIDE

-Making your clothes last is one of the most sustainable things you can do.
-Visit our Garment Care Guide to learn how to properly wash, store and care for your clothes the sustainable way.
+Treating your clothes with care is essential to making them last longer.
+Visit our Garment Care Guide for detailed advice on how to wash, store and care for your clothes the right way.